guitarrapc/githubactions-lab/README.md

 Write your Composite actions in action.yaml.

 - `inputs`: Define input parameters to Composite actions.
+You cannot use `type:` field, all inputs are string type.
+Even if you specify action inputs, input value will not store as ENV var `INPUT_{INPUTS_ID}` as usual.
 - `outputs`: Define output parameters from Composite actions.
 - `runs.using: "composite"`: This is key point to define Composite action.